amansingh-13/DevCom-RecruitmentAssignment/Understanding (models.py) .md

 Eg. Name: Tinkerers' Lab ; Canonical Name: tl ; so the url is ..../**org/tl** <br />

-The second function is a standard function which gives back the name of the body <br />
+The *str* function is a standard function which gives back the name of the body <br />

  ```python
  class Meta: